EmanuelUHH/TrUDucer/README.md

 at [the accompanying website](https://nats.gitlab.io/truducer) and the accompanying paper [to be published].

+## Features

+- Convert individual trees
+- Convert a treebank given as a directory
+- Visualize a conversion process of a tree

+- Compare trees to test precision and check coverage on converted trees

 ## Usage

 Dependency Trees in the CoNLL file format are converted with a a